Thomas Whitlock, ASLA, PLA

 Mill District City Apartments / Target North Campus / Shakopee Public Utilities / Fairbault Armed Forces Reserve Center / Penfield Apartments / Ann Arbor City Apartments / Flux / Junction Flats / Nic on 5th Residences / Soo Line Building

 Joan Macleod, ASLA, PLA, LEED AP

 Joan's professional and personal experience in community arts, site and urban design, higher education and cultural institutions has resulted in a commitment to building strong, sustainable communities.
 Her experience in the creation of healing environments for health and wellness institutions has resulted in innovative therapy approaches and major design awards.
 Her sensitivity and thoughtfulness has fostered unique partnerships with hospitals, clinics and senior care facilities to improve the everyday lives of users.
 She has earned a reputation for being both a communicator who has helped to build bridges between communities and clients and a creative thinker who brings sustainable and achievable solutions to complex problems.

 Jean Garbarini, ASLA, PLA

 Jean has been practicing landscape architecture for over 20 years.
-Her work has focused on the creation of engaging, sustainable and livable environments, whether in the public domain or for private clients.
+Her work has focused on the creation of engaging, sustainable and livable environments in the public domain and for private clients.
 She has experience on a wide range of projects, including community master planning, campus planning, park design, historic landscape research and private gardens.
-Jean has been the lead landscape architect on several LEED projects including two which reached platinum certification.
-She is a member of the Minnesota Chapter of the American Society of Landscape Architects, previously serving on its executive Board.
-Jean remains linked to the University of Minnesota where she has been a guest critic in design studios at the College of Design.
+Jean has been the lead landscape architect on multiple LEED projects, two of which have been awarded platinum certification.
+She has served on the ASLA-MN executive board and remains linked to the University of Minnesota as a guest critic in design studios at the College of Design.

 Matt Wilkens, ASLA, PLA